 A refresh of the JNSA and the draft Kent and Medway Emotional Wellbeing and CAMHS Strategy will be required going forward, to act as the strategic vehicle to deliver service transformation and improve outcomes for children and young people.
-Clarity regarding governance and the role of the Health and Wellbeing Board, Joint Commissioning Board and Health DMT will need to be considered.
-CCG's reporting mechanisms will need to be defined .Future plans could include an integrated children's mental health and wellbeing board who will oversee the delivery and performance manage the emotional and wellbeing strategy, this board could report into relevant organisation boards and report to the Health and wellbeing board.
+Clarity regarding governance and the role of the Health and Wellbeing Board, Joint Commissioning Board and health DMT will need to be considered.
+CCGs reporting mechanisms will need to be defined .Future plans could include an integrated children's mental health and wellbeing board who will oversee the delivery and performance manage the emotional and wellbeing strategy, this board could report into relevant organisations and the Kent Health and Wellbeing Board.